-These are important words that first of all express the awareness of our need for God's forgiveness.
-Jesus himself commended them to the disciples, and therefore to all baptised people, because with these words they can turn to the Father with simplicity of heart.
+These are important words that first of all express the awareness of needing God's forgiveness.
+Jesus himself shared them with the disciples, and therefore with all the baptised, so that they could turn to the Father with simplicity of heart.

-Everything stems from discovering ourselves to be children in the Son, brothers and sisters and imitators of Jesus who was the first one to make his life a journey of ever more total adhesion to the loving will of the Father.
+Everything stems from discovering ourselves to be children in the Son, brothers and sisters and imitators of Jesus who was the first to make his life a journey of ever more total adhesion to the loving will of the Father.

-It is only after we welcome the gift of God, his measureless love, that we can ask the Father for everything.
-We can even ask him to make us more and more like him to the point of being able to forgive our brothers and sisters with a generous heart, day after day.
+It is only after accepting God's gift of his boundless love, that we can ask the Father for everything.
+We can even ask him to make us more and more like him and, with a generous heart, have the ability to forgive our brothers and sisters, day after day.

-Every act of forgiveness is a free and conscious choice, that needs to be constantly renewed with humility.
-It is never a habit, but a demanding pathway.
-That's why Jesus asks us to pray for it every day, just as we pray for our daily bread.
+Every act of forgiveness is a free and conscious choice, which must always be renewed with humility.
+It is never a habit, but a demanding pathway and Jesus makes us pray for it daily, just as we pray for our daily bread.